DarvidTorres/mydocs/Python/f-strings.md

 print(f'{c:_=+5}')
 ```

-Finally, the `=` option also has a space variant `= ` which will add a space at the leftmost position for positive values, but a negative sign for negative values.
+The `=` option also has a space variant which will add a space at the leftmost position for positive values, but a negative sign for negative values.

 ```Python
 a = 3